sergiocollado/potpourri/Notes_on_docker.md

  docker login
  ```

- to uload a created image that has already been commited:
+ To uload a created image that has already been commited:

  ```
  docker push <image_name>
  ```

 DOCKER IMAGES